CSuvarna23/dip/README.md

 ---

-## 🚀 Real-World Relevance
+##  Real-World Relevance

-* 🏥 **Medical Imaging Quality Improvement**: Ensures that MRI scans are clear, allowing better diagnosis of conditions such as brain tumors, spinal cord injuries, etc.
+ **Medical Imaging Quality Improvement**: Ensures that MRI scans are clear, allowing better diagnosis of conditions such as brain tumors, spinal cord injuries, etc.
-* 🚑 **Enhances Radiology Workflow**: Reduces the time radiologists spend dealing with noisy images, helping them focus on diagnosing.
+*  **Enhances Radiology Workflow**: Reduces the time radiologists spend dealing with noisy images, helping them focus on diagnosing.
-* 🧑‍⚕️ **Reduces Image Artifacts**: Denoising minimizes the visual artifacts caused by MRI scanners, leading to more reliable results.
+*  **Reduces Image Artifacts**: Denoising minimizes the visual artifacts caused by MRI scanners, leading to more reliable results.
-* 💡 **Advancement of Medical Research**: By improving MRI imaging, researchers can obtain more precise data for understanding diseases and developing treatments.
+   **Advancement of Medical Research**: By improving MRI imaging, researchers can obtain more precise data for understanding diseases and developing treatments.

 ---

-## 🪨 Dataset Used
+## Dataset Used

-The images used in this project are **MRI scans** that have been sourced from publicly available datasets, such as those provided by medical imaging repositories.
+The images used in this project are **MRI scans** that have been sourced from publicly available dataset, such as those provided by medical imaging repositories.
 These images are corrupted with noise (simulating real-world scanning artifacts) to test the effectiveness of the denoising techniques.
 Various levels of noise are introduced to replicate the types of distortions seen in actual MRI scans.

 ---

-## 🔧 Technologies Used
+## Technologies Used

 * **Python 3.x**: The primary programming language used to implement the solution.
 * **OpenCV**: For image processing and applying denoising filters.